Oral Thrush: A Common Fungal Infection of the Mouth

 However, for some individuals with certain medical conditions, it may take longer to fully resolve.
 In rare cases, the infection can spread beyond the mouth, leading to serious complications.

 The fungal infection may extend to the esophagus, lungs, heart (Candidal Endocarditis), or brain (Candidal Meningitis).
+However, this is very unlikely.

 oral thrush complications